HTTPS websites, which are sites using SSL certificates, used to be reserved for sites collecting…

 - Was it easy to find specials?

-Our guess is that you might have had trouble with one or more of those things, but if the restaurant had created personas to drive content choices, they would have considered the data showing that most restaurant website users:
+If you have trouble with one or more of those things you might go somewhere else.
+If the restaurant had created personas to drive content choices that would attract you to their location, and they would have considered the data showing exactly what most of us want from sites like theirs:

 - Visit on their phone